 Beginning in 2000, Central Region groundfish staff initiated a three-year project designed to develop and implement a sampling approach for estimating black rockfish abundance in specific nearshore habitats of Southcentral Alaska along the Northern Gulf of Alaska.
 Harvest guidelines are currently based on long-term harvest patterns of all rockfish species in aggregate and have not been established to reflect changes either in the abundance of individual species or in fishing patterns.
 Black rockfish comprises the largest component of rockfish harvests along the northern Gulf of Alaska.
 This project used tagging and SCUBA to explore habitat-based assessment of black rockfish.
-The 2003 field season involved a 12-day cruise.
-An additional project with funding for two seasons beginning in 2004 will compare scuba and acoustic-based rockfish indices to catch indices from a commercial jig vessel.
-Rockfish will also be tagged during these cruises (contact Bill Bechtol).
+In 2004, an additional project with funding for two seasons began, this project compares scuba and acoustic-based rockfish indices to catch indices from a commercial jig vessel.
+Rockfish are also tagged during these cruises (Contact Ken Goldman).